danirus/django-comments-xtd/docs/tutorial.rst

 <http://django-contrib-comments.readthedocs.io/en/latest/moderation.html>`_
 included, on top of which you can build your own comment filtering.

-Comment moderation is often established to fight spam, but may be used for other purposes, like triggering actions based on comment content, rejecting comments based on how old is the subject being commented and whatnot.
+Comment moderation is often established to fight spam, but can be used for other purposes, like triggering actions based on comment content, or rejecting comments based on how old is the subject being commented.

 In this section we want to set up comment moderation for our blog application, so that comments sent to a blog post older than a year will be automatically